Antonio Pappano: Career

 Pappano attracted the attention of fellow pianist and conductor Daniel Barenboim, and became his assistant at the Bayreuth Festival.
 He worked in Barcelona and Frankfurt, and served as an assistant to Michael Gielen.

 Pappano's first conducting appearance at Den Norske Opera was in 1987, and he became music director there in 1990.
-From 1992 to 2002, Pappano served as Music Director of Royal Theatre of La Monnaie Brussels, Belgium.
+From 1992 to 2002, Pappano served as music director of Royal Theatre of La Monnaie Brussels, Belgium.
 He was principal guest conductor of the Israel Philharmonic Orchestra from 1997 to 1999.
 In 2005, Pappano became music director of the Orchestra dell'Accademia Nazionale di Santa Cecilia.
 He is scheduled to stand down from the Santa Cecilia post in 2023.

-In 2002, Pappano was named the Music Director of the Royal Opera House (ROH), Covent Garden.
-Pappano was the youngest conductor to lead the orchestra of the ROH, accompanying the Royal Opera and Royal Ballet.
+In 2002, Pappano was named the music director of the Royal Opera House (ROH) in Covent Garden, London.
+Pappano was the youngest conductor at the orchestra of the ROH, performing for the Royal Opera and Royal Ballet.
 At Covent Garden, Pappano and Kasper Holten, the ROH Director of Opera, shared responsibility for production.
-The ROH contract has renewed Pappano's contract several times, to 2017, and to 2023.
-BBC Radio broadcast in 2017 an hour-long documentary of Pappano's preparation of a new production of La Boheme at the Royal Opera House.
+The ROH contract renewed Pappano's contract several times, to 2017, and then to 2023.
+BBC Radio broadcast in 2017 an hour-long documentary of Pappano's preparation of a new production of La bohème at the Royal Opera House.
 In March 2021, the ROH announced the latest extension of Pappano's contract through the 2023–2024 season, and the scheduled conclusion of Pappano's tenure at the close of the 2023–2024 season.
+After stepping down in June 2024, he was appointed in May 2025 as the first Conductor Laureate of the Royal Opera, a title that recognises his legacy as the longest serving music director of the Royal Opera.

 Pappano had first guest-conducted the London Symphony Orchestra (LSO) in 1996.
 He has returned as guest conductor to the LSO on over 70 occasions, and made several recordings with the LSO.
 In March 2021, the LSO announced the appointment of Pappano as its next chief conductor, effective in September 2024.
-He is scheduled to hold the title of chief conductor-designate in the orchestra's 2023–2024 London season.
-He returned to the Metropolitan Opera in 2021 to conduct Die Meistersinger von Nürnberg.
+He held the title of chief conductor-designate in the orchestra's 2023–2024 London season.

+In 2023 he directed the orchestra at the coronation of Charles III and Camilla.

 Awards and honours

-Pappano's awards and honours include Gramophone’s ‘Artist of the Year’ (2000), the 2003 Olivier Award for Outstanding Achievement in Opera, the 2004 Royal Philharmonic Society Music Award, and the Académie du Disque Lyrique’s Bruno Walter prize.
+Pappano's awards and honours include Gramophone's ‘Artist of the Year’ (2000), the 2003 Olivier Award for Outstanding Achievement in Opera, the 2004 Royal Philharmonic Society Music Award, and the Académie du Disque Lyrique's Bruno Walter prize.
 On 17 January 2013 he received the Incorporated Society of Musicians' Distinguished Musician Award.
 He was awarded the Gold Medal of the Royal Philharmonic Society in 2015.

 Pappano was knighted in the 2012 New Year Honours for services to music.
 In 2012, he was made a Cavaliere di Gran Croce of the Republic of Italy.
+He was appointed Commander of the Royal Victorian Order (CVO) in the 2024 New Year Honours for services at the coronation.